 – Start from your feet upwards making a note of any sensations in your body.

 – Which feelings do you associate these bodily sensations?
 Don’t worry if it feels difficult to start with, just persevere.
 This is new to you and it needs practice.

 – Visit the Resource Library for 5 Steps for getting to know your feelings and dealing with them – worksheet

-- Develop healthy boundaries in relationships
+- Develop healthy boundaries and communicate those in your relationships

 Too porous boundaries – you struggle to say “no” when you really wished you would be able to do it, but instead you feel that you have to just go along with others’ requests